 The major roles of the Northeast Iceland Nature Research Centre according to Icelandic Legislation no. 60/1992 are:

-- To do scientific research on NE Iceland nature with focus on NE Iceland natural phenomenon.
+- To do scientific research on Northeast Iceland nature with focus on Northeast Iceland natural phenomenon.

-- To collect data and references regarding the natural history of NE Iceland.
+- To collect data and references regarding the natural history of Northeast Iceland.

-- To promote acceptable land use, nature conservation and environmental education for schools in NE Iceland
+- To promote acceptable land use, nature conservation and environmental education for schools in Northeast Iceland